rmcantin/bayesopt/README.md

 BayesOpt: A Bayesian optimization toolbox
 =========================================

-BayesOpt is an free, efficient, implementation of the Bayesian optimization methodology for nonlinear-optimization, experimental design and stochastic bandits.
-In the literature it is also called Sequential Kriging Optimization (SKO) or Efficient Global Optimization (EGO).
+BayesOpt is an efficient implementation of the Bayesian optimization methodology for nonlinear-optimization, experimental design, stochastic bandits and hyperparameter tunning.
+In the literature it is also called Sequential Kriging Optimization (SKO), Sequential Model-Based Optimization (SMBO) or Efficient Global Optimization (EGO).

 The online HTML version of these docs:
 <http://rmcantin.bitbucket.org/html/>